 A/V Coordinator: Parrish Kilthei

-In addition, TCAF would like to thank the many staff who contributed to its success over the years, including Jonathan Ellis, Tariq Sami, Matthew Seiden, Scott Robins, Kate Byron Dickson, and Georgia Webber, among many others.
+In addition, TCAF would like to thank the many staff who contributed to its success over the years, including Jonathan Ellis, Tariq Sami, Matthew Seiden, Scott Robins, Kate Byron Dickson, Georgia Webber, Gina Gagliano, Dan Seljak, Kerrie Byrne-Seljack, Andrew Townsend, and Kim Hoang, among many others.